connorjohnlind/strava-dashboard/README.md

 #### Front-end

-* An optimal refactor would include rewriting the getStats response to a more convenient data structure in Redux to be used throughout the app, and passing along the key pieces of data (maximums, distance, and counts by sport and range) in as props throughout the `Totals` component hierarchy.
+* An optimal refactor would include rewriting the `getStats` response to a more convenient data structure in Redux, as noted above.

 #### Back-end